PeakyHell/dotfiles/Docs/windows_install.md

 - Update PowerShell
 - CMD settings > Defaults > Bell notification style = none
 - Set Power Mode to "Best Performance" and disable Sleep mode after X minutes
+- Settings > System > Storage > Advanced Storage Settings > Where new content is saved > New apps will save to : Set to HDD